monakhalidobaid/monakhalidobaid/README.md

 I’m **Mona**, a software developer based in Saudi Arabia.

-I love building things for the web and mobile, and lately, I’ve been obsessed with what’s happening under the hood of AI models.
+I love building things for the web, and lately, I’ve been obsessed with what’s happening under the hood of AI models.

 ---